 - What is the purpose?
-(For example: to summarise a debate; report the results of an experiment; present fieldwork; justify your research approach.)
+Is it to summarise a topic; report the results of an experiment; justify your research approach?

 - What content needs to be included?
 Do you need to cover everything, just one topic or a particular aspect?
 How much detail is expected?